 The overall curriculum from pre-school through high school is designed to cover all aspects of Christian life and faith in a way that reinforces learning at each subsequent phase.
 Young people in grades 6-8 will experience biblically-based studies of contemporary life and faith issues, as well as a deeper understanding of Lutheran teaching and congregational life.

 Summer Camping Program: Camping ministry offers an excellent opportunity for young people to experience faith in a unique outdoor environment.
 Each summer our confirmands who have completed grades 6, 7 and 8 will attend Confirmation Camp as a group for one week at Camp Lutherwood.
 Registration may be done on line.
 Saint Mark has paid for two thirds of the camping fee.
 Additional camperships are available if needed!
 Finances should never be a reason not to send your child to camp.
-Just talk to Pastor Charles.
+Just talk to Pastor.

 Fellowship and Service